dswann101164/azure-noob-blog/posts/2025-10-06-azure-debugging-ai-rule.md

 ---
-title: "The New Azure Debugging Rule: When AI Says 'I Don't Know'"
+title: 'The New Azure Debugging Rule: When AI Says ''I Don''t Know'''
 date: 2025-10-06
-summary: "AI has changed when you should stop debugging and open a Microsoft support ticket.
-If Claude can't solve your Azure problem after reading every doc, GitHub issue, and Stack Overflow post, you've hit the boundary of public knowledge.
-Time to use the support you're paying for."
+summary: Using KQL to debug AI-driven alerts, complex rules, and noisy signals in Azure Monitor so your dashboards stop lying to you.
-tags: ["Azure", "AI", "Operations", "Support"]
+tags:
+- AI
+- Azure
+- Azure Monitor
+- Debugging
+- KQL
+- Monitoring
+- Operations
+- Support
-cover: "static/images/hero/azure-debugging-ai.png"
+cover: static/images/hero/azure-debugging-ai.png
 ---
 I used to spend 3 hours debugging Azure issues before opening a support ticket.
 That was before AI.

 Now?
 If Claude or ChatGPT can't solve my Azure problem in 30 minutes, I open a ticket immediately.